 HSC 1004.
 PROFESSIONS OF CARING.

-Professions of Caring is designed to assist students in formulating their purpose in life.
-Through self-discovery, students will investigate their interests, strengths and personal values that align with their educational and career goals.
+Professions of Caring is designed to assist students in formulating their purpose in life as a health care professional as compared to other non-health fields.
+Through self-discovery, students will investigate their interests, strengths and personal values that align with their educational and health career goals.
+The faculty are health care professionals and will provide the expertise and guidance needed to help students navigate through the maze of available health careers.
 Emphasis is on orientation to college, integrated student success skills, and the development of an individualized education plan.
 Students will learn and integrate practical applications to communicate across diverse populations.

 HSC 1100.
 PERSONAL HEALTH.

 Acquaints individual with sound principles of healthful living.
 Emphasis on helping student meet physical, mental and social stresses of daily life.
 Topics include nutrition, physical conditioning, mental health, reproduction, diseases pertinent to today's lifestyle and alcohol and drug education.